Summary

 The frequency distribution of Scanner values

-Box plot also known as box-and-whisker diagrams represents the distribution of data based on the five measures like minima, maxima, first quartile, median and third quartile of the data.
-It contains a box whose bottom side represents the first quartile and the top side represents the third quartile.
+Box plot, also known as box-and-whisker diagrams, represents the distribution of data based on the five measures: minima, maxima, first quartile, median and third quartile of the data.
+It contains a box whose bottom side represents the first quartile, and the top side represents the third quartile.

 The desired box plots are shown in the Chart diagram

-As the box plot of both has no outliers and whisker’s line of both boxes’ plots appear be same, thus the distribution of both process is approximately normal with no outliers.
-Obtain the descriptive statistics of both measures, manual and scanner which includes Average, Minimum, Maximum, Quartiles, Median, and Standard Deviation etc.
+As the box plot of both has no outliers and the whisker’s line of both boxes’ plots appears to be the same, thus the distribution of both processes is approximately normal with no outliers.
+Obtain the descriptive statistics of both measures, manual and scanner, which includes Average, Minimum, Maximum, Quartiles, Median, and Standard Deviation, etc.

-Enter the data values with column names, “Scanner Value” and “Manual Value” as few values are shown below:
+Enter the data values with column names “Scanner Value” and “Manual Value”, as a few values are shown below:

 - Go to Stats-> Basic Statistics-> Display Descriptive Statistics.